For hundreds of years, a small village in a remote corner of Umbria produced many of Europe’s most celebrated doctors and surgeons.

 The museum display cases contain examples of the instruments used, such as fine-bladed knives, spoon-shaped probes, pincers, clamps and forceps, as well as a range of needles.
 Many look uncannily modern.
 The surgeons themselves perfected and developed their tools.
-Their high success rate depended also on the fact that, in an age where scarce attention was paid to hygiene, they used clean instruments, explained Preci mayor, Pietro Bellini, who showed us around.
+Their high success rate depended also on the fact that, in an age where scarce attention was paid to hygiene, they used clean instruments.
 They also introduced the use of a cauterizing razor that stopped haemorrhaging and they prepared herbal mixtures that helped wounds heal faster.

 The skills were passed down from father to son.
 A map of Europe on one wall charts the major cities where generations of doctors linked to local families took their arts of healing.
 Preci and neighbouring Norcia produced some 30 dynasties that dominated the medical scene of the western world for several centuries.